Schneison/Robot/README.md

   - Creates ".o" files for every C file in `./out/` and creates ".hex" file also in `./out/`

 - `flash`
-  - Flashes the program on to the roboter
+  - Flashes the program on to the robot

 - `documentation`
   - Creates doxygen docs at `./doc/`